I had two chances recently to witness the power of the court reporter.

 The Power of a Court Reporter #2

+The judge blinked and started to speak.
+But then she glanced at the court reporter and thought better of it.
 The defendant began describing case law to support the argument:

 - that the bank had no standing to raise the issue because fees were for the clerk’s benefit only, and the clerk had accepted the filing with a payment arrangement for the fees;